 Truckee, California—The United States of America Snowboard Association (USASA) has announced it will host the 17th Annual USASA National Championship March 25- April 1, 2006 at Northstar-at-Tahoe in Truckee, Calif.
 This highly recognized event will bring more than 1,300 athletes and their families and friends to the North Lake Tahoe region for a week of competition and daily festivities.

-Each of the 35 USASA Regional Series events will qualify snowboarders and freestyle skiers to compete in five events; Giant Slalom, Slalom, Halfpipe, Slopestyle and Boardercross®.
-With USASA having developed many of today’s top names in snowboarding including Shaun White, Ross Powers, Lindsey Jacobellis and many other recent Olympians, this event could predict the next great athletes to come.
+Each of the 35 USASA Regional Series will qualify snowboarders and freestyle skiers to compete in five events; Giant Slalom, Slalom, Halfpipe, Slopestyle and Boardercross®.
+With USASA having developed many of today’s top names in snowboarding including Shaun White, Ross Powers, Lindsey Jacobellis and many other past Olympian’s, this year’s events could predict the next great athletes to come.

 “With the USASA Headquarters in Truckee, this is an exciting opportunity to host the USASA National Championship in our own backyard, said Tom Collins, USASA executive director.
 “We chose Northstar because the resort reigns superior with in-house terrain park designers, Chris “Gunny Gunnarson and Josh Chauvet of Snow Park Technologies.
 With amazing offerings for our guests, plus the close proximity to Truckee and North Lake Tahoe, Northstar was the natural choice.

-Northstar will also host the USASA National Championship in 2007, making this a two-year stay at the resort.
+Northstar has also placed a bid on hosting the USASA National Championship in 2007, potentially making this a two-year stay at the resort.